The developer identity crisis

 Programming used to be harder

 Five years ago, learning to code meant grinding through problems.
 You had to understand how things worked at a lower level.
 You'd dig through Stack Overflow, hit walls, figure out why something broke, and eventually get it working.
-That process was slow, but it built something.
+That process was slow, but it built intuition.
+You learned how systems actually behaved, not just how to make them run.

 People without a CS degree could still learn, but it took serious effort.
-The barrier was high enough that crossing it meant something.
+The barrier was high enough that crossing it gave you real understanding of the tools you were using.

 AI changes the path from idea to code

 The distance from "I want to build this" to "it works" has compressed.
-AI tools don't just speed up writing code; they lower the floor of what you need to know to ship something.
+AI tools have lowered the floor of what you need to know to ship something.
 You don't have to understand every part of the stack to get something running.

 That's useful.
 It also changes what the market needs.
 Fewer developers will be required to do the same amount of work.
 That's already visible in how teams are staffed and how fast individuals can move.